elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/persistent-volumes.md

 All volumes are encrypted at rest in hardware.
 Volumes created by storage classes ending with *enc* are also software encrypted using a per volume encryption key.
 This provides increased security but has an impact on performance.

+# Known issues

+## Resizing encrypted volumes

+Encrypted volumes do not resize properly, please contact our support if you wish to resize such a volume.